Pradhyo/anki-markdown-notes/README.md

 Create a Notes folder wherever you want the notes to be and follow the below conventions.
 Then select "Tools -> Import from Markdown Notes" in the Anki desktop app to import them into Anki.

 ## Conventions
 The file structure of the Markdown files is shown below.
-All notes extracted from the root folder are added to the Default deck - in the below case, notes from random.md go to the Default deck.
-Everything in a sub-folder goes to a deck named after that subfolder - here notes from socket.md and files.md go into the python deck.
+- All notes extracted from the root folder are added to the Default deck.
+In the below case, notes from random.md go to the Default deck.
+- Everything in a sub-folder goes to a deck named after that subfolder - here notes from socket.md and files.md go into the python deck.
+- The filename is set as a tag for each note in a file - here all notes from socket.md are assigned a tag 'socket'

 ```
 Notes
 │   algorithms.md
 │
 └───python
 │   │   socket.md
 │   │   files.md
 │
 └───tools
     │   git.md
     │   tmux.md